successful company sale

 Can I sell my business myself?

-What forms of company succession are there?
+What types of company succession are there?

-Donation (anticipated succession).
+Donation (anticipated inheritance).

-What is a due diligence?
+What is due diligence?

 How is the price of a company calculated?

 Enterprise value is not the price, but a basis for pricing.
 The price results from supply and demand as well as negotiations.
 The seller wants to get the maximum price for his company, the buyer wants to pay as little as possible.
 The purchase price should be fair for both sides.
 The purchase price should be paid off after 5-8 years.

 How do I achieve the maximum price when selling a company?